+++ Commonism (On Cohabitation) - on the Swamp School YouTube channel +++

 The Biennale’s traditional format of “national pavilions” contradicts the global trend toward mutating geo-politics and uncertain nation-state hegemony.
 These pavilions contain artists who, themselves, often possess an idiosyncratic national identity, formed from an exciting puzzle of multiple countries.
 Furthermore, as the number of participant nations increases the fixed number of pavilions turns the desperate rental search by “non-owning pavilion countries” into an astonishing temporary real estate market for Venetians.

 In a time marked by existential threats of war and climate change, the Swamp School is a learning environment that sets up a cross-disciplinary dialogue to challenge conventional concepts of territory with aims to reorganize identities and realities and to envision the role of the immaterial in architecture, art, and nature.

-Developed with students, the Swamp School Manual will include text, photos, instructions, and notes on theory, design and artistic practices and experimental pedagogy in environmental sound, spatial choreography, and forms of commonism.
+Manual functions as pedagogical tool and as a score to support new frameworks for sensorial approaches to environmental crises.
+Developed with students at MIT, the Swamp School Manual includes texts, photos, instructions, and notes on theory, design, architectural and artistic practices and experimental pedagogy in environmental sound, spatial choreography, and forms of commonism.

 Date: May 23-27, 2018